adimali/Predicting_house_prices/README.md

-# Two Sigma Financial modeling project

-This is the repo for predicting Boston housing prices project.
+# This is the repo for predicting Boston housing prices project.

 ## Creators